-I was reminded of those days during the webinar that Chartio produced with Lincoln Murphy, Gainsight's customer success evangelist – "Five Hidden Metrics Market Leaders use to Drive Success".
+I was reminded of those days during the webinar that Chartio produced with Lincoln Murphy, Gainsight's customer success evangelist – "Five Hidden Metrics to Drive Customer Success".
 I'm not going to review the full webinar here.
 You should watch it yourself.
 But I want to discuss how Lincoln's themes resonated for me.

 "Customer success is when your customers achieve their desired outcome through their interaction with your company."

 That's Lincoln's definition of customer success.
 I love it because it focuses the customer's criteria for success, and not the vendor's.

 By focusing on whether your customer is achieving their desired outcome, you have the best chance of keeping them from churning months in the future.